missmatsuko/lighthouse-labs-challenge/2018-10/README.md

 Copying my answers here and updating them as I progress through the challenge.

 Solutions can be tested by installing this project and running `npm test`.
+The test suite accepts an environment variable `DAY` which, if set, will skip tests for challenges beyond that day number.

 ## Challenges
 ```